MicrosoftDocs/win32/desktop-src/VML/msdn-online-vector-markup-language-object-model-reference.md

 </tr>
 <tr class="odd">
 <td>V</td>
-<td>[String](#data-types-used-in-the-vml-object-model).
+<td><a href="#data-types-used-in-the-vml-object-model">String</a>.
 Matches the v attribute on the Path tag.
 Note that path may correspond to Path attribute or element.</td>
 </tr>
 <tr class="even">
 <td>Value</td>
-<td>[String](#data-types-used-in-the-vml-object-model).
+<td><a href="#data-types-used-in-the-vml-object-model">String</a>.
 A text representation of the commands that define the path.
 X or y-coordinate values can be a reference to a formula in the form &quot;@#&quot; where # is the formula's ordinal number, e.g., &quot;@2&quot;.
 This attribute string is made up of a rich set of commands including the following: <br/>
 <table>
 <thead>
 <tr class="header">